 Criteria Used In Selecting the Best Patagonia Shorts

-Patagonia is one of the best brands that make running gear ,one of the many that can be trusted in doing a great work overall.
-Not just that but the fact that it is made of a great material ,it is feather in weight and the seaming is done perfectly makes it one of the shorts that is high on demand and that answers the question why we did a research on it.
+Patagonia is one of the best brands that make running gear, one of the many that can be trusted in doing a great work overall.
+Not just that but the fact that it is made of a great material, it is feather-light in weight and the seaming is done perfectly makes it one of the shorts that are high on demand and that answers the question why we did a research on it.

-Patagonia are known for high quality functional products and our criteria for evaluation was to see if they are maintaining those high standards.
+Patagonia is known for high-quality functional products and our criteria for evaluation was to see if they are maintaining those high standards.

-For comfort we wanted to see that the shorts are presented in a construction which allows for comfort, especially while running, a badly designed pair of shorts can result in very distracting comfort properties and during a trial ride we do not want such distractions.
+For comfort, we wanted to see that the shorts are presented in a construction which allows for comfort, especially while running, a badly designed pair of shorts can result in very distracting comfort properties and during a trail ride, we do not want such distractions.
 Is the material comfortable against the skin?
-Does the material flap and cause distractions?
+Do the material flap and cause distractions?
 Does the material contain any anti-bacterial qualities?
 Polyester makes it very difficult for bacteria to gain a hold.

 Materials.
 We took a close look at the materials used in the construction of the shorts, are they durable, are they comfortable against the skin?
 Do the materials serve towards less wind resistance?
 Are the materials synthetic or natural?
 Are the materials environmentally friendly?
 Do the materials contain wick characteristics to assist in dispelling moisture.